Maxim-us/mx-like-button/readme.txt

 1. Download 'MX Like Button'.
 2. Upload the 'MX Like Button' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
 3. Activate 'MX Like Button' from your Plugins page.

+= Additional information =
+When you upgrade "MX LIKE BUTTON" to 1.1 version, you have to:
+1. Link "update now" button in your dashboard.
+2. After upgrade processing you need to deactivate plugin.
+3. Activate the "MX LIKE BUTTON" again.

 == Screenshots ==